SmithsonianWorkshops/advanced-hydra-workshops/install_sw+m/sw+modules.md

 ## Building from Source

-### Configure
+### 1. Configure

-- Most packages come with a configuration script, a list of prerequisites (dependencies) and instructions,
+- Most packages come with a configuration script, a list of prerequisites (dependencies/libraries) and instructions,

 - Some packages allow you to build the code without some features in case you cannot satisfy some of the prerequisites,

-- You most likely need to load the right module(s) to use the appropriate compiler.
+- You most likely need to load the right module(s) to use the appropriate tools (compilers).

+- The configuration step will test if the code can be built:
+  - check dependencies, versions, etc.
+  - if this fails, the code cannot be built as is.

+### 1.b Makefile only

+- Other (simpler) packages come with a `makefile` that needs to be edited,
+  - check the instructions.

+---

+## Building from Source (cont'd)

-### Build
+### 2. Build

 - make sure you have loaded the right modules,

 - run `make` to compile and link (aka build) the code.

+### 2.b Test

+- some packages come with the optional step of testing the built before installing it, using something like `make test`.

-### Install
+### 3. Install

 - copy the executable(s) to the right place(s),